 In the mid-1980’s New York had Studio 54, London had the Hippodrome and even Manchester had The Haçienda.
 But Portsmouth, well Portsmouth had….
 5th Avenue.

-Located on the Southsea seafront, which is a small geographic area of Portsmouth City and opposite-adjacent to the infamous South Parade Pier, the building had many names over the years where each generation experienced the venue in different ways.
-It all started with The Savoy Ballroom in 1926 with tea dances and then morphing into a band and concert hall in the 1950’s and 60’s under the same name.
+Located on the Southsea seafront, a small geographic area of Portsmouth City and opposite-adjacent to the infamous South Parade Pier, the building had many names over the years where each generation experienced the venue in different ways.
+It all started with The Savoy Ballroom in 1926 with tea dances and then morphed into a band and concert hall in the 1950’s and 60’s under the same name.
 Then it became Nero’s in 1971, changing into 5th Avenue in 1983 and it entered its final form as Time and Envy in 1994.
-Although the venue was finally closed and left vacant in 2007, its ultimate demise was secured by the acquisition by Harry Redknapp in 2008.
-The suspicious destruction of the site by fire in 2011 and subsequent demolition and construction of new flats in 2015 put a hard stop on the history-timeline of this famous music venue, that had long been the epicenter of local musical entertainment in Portsmouth, for what amounts to an eighty year span.
+Although the venue was finally closed and left vacant in 2007, its path to its ultimate demise was secured by the acquisition by Harry Redknapp in 2008.
+The suspicious destruction of the site by fire in 2011 and subsequent demolition and construction of new flats in 2015 put a hard stop on the history-timeline of this uber-famous music venue, that had long been the epicenter of local musical entertainment in Portsmouth, for what amounts to an eighty year span.
 Without a proper eulogy at its fiery funeral, the obituary for 5th Avenue may well be long overdue.
-After the whole block where the building stood was razed to the ground and 92 senior citizen flats were built in its place (the new construction was aptly named The Savoy Court, a throwback to its former glory days) the story of this venue had become relegated to the history books and fading memories.
-Many believe that the new senior living building lacked the merit to use the original club name, even if the ghosts of the bygone nightclub days did continue to haunt it.
+After the whole block where the building stood was razed to the ground and 92 senior citizen flats were built in its place (the new construction was aptly named The Savoy Court, a throwback to its former palm-court glory days) the story of this venue had become relegated to the history books and locals’ fading memories.
+Many believe that the new senior living development lacked the merit to use the original club name, even if the ghosts of the bygone nightclub days did continue to haunt it.
 My time at the nightclub was during its 5th Avenue tenure.
-But it’s just one story, this venue had so many more.
+But it’s just my story, this venue had so many more and its not giving them up lightly.

 Eighty Years of Entertainment – 5th Avenue Through The Ages